 With 40 years of experience under its belt, Transcontinental has successfully met its customers’ evolving and transforming needs.
 As a result, the company has been transforming its business.
 It is investing to build a North American flexible packaging platform pursuing a diversified strategy.
 It is also developing its non-advertising based specialty media offering for the business, finance and construction sectors.

 Transcontinental caters to a diverse mix of customers including retailers and publishers.
-Some of the most prominent names on its customer list are Loblaws, Metro, Sobeys, Home Depot, Walmart, Globe and Mail, Rogers, etc. The company has developed sticky customer relations with major retailers over the years.
+Some of the most prominent names on its customer list are Loblaw, Metro, Sobeys, Home Depot, Walmart, Globe and Mail, Rogers Communications, etc. The company has developed sticky customer relations with major retailers over the years.
 Multi-year agreements, as well as recurring orders in retailer-related services (accounting for 60% of revenues of the printing division), grant cash flow visibility to the company.

 In its printing segment, the company is looking at gaining market share by improving its efficiencies and managing long-term contracts.
 Transcontinental is targeting growth in its packaging division through acquisitions as well as organic growth.
 The acquisition of Coveris Americas last year strengthened the Transcontinental market share in the flexible packaging sector.
 In Q1’19, Coveris Americas contributed $306 million to the company’s overall revenues.

 Transcontinental has developed deep expertise in manufacturing and distribution of print and digital content.
 It is difficult for new entrants to challenge its leadership position in these markets due to long standing industry connections.
 This also gives Transcontinental an edge over the competition to increase its share of in-store marketing services with key retailers/ customers.